CAN HEALTHY HABITS INCREASE SUCCESS FOR A PHOTOGRAPHER?

 This might sound obvious but never stop learning.
 Many people believe that once they reach a title, or accomplish a task, or are finally certified as (fill in the blank) then they have arrived.
 The prerequisite learning is accomplished, there is nothing else to do but reap the rewards.
 The most successful people amongst us know that you can’t stop learning because if you do someone else will come along, innovate, and change the game.

-YOU CAN’T BE THE NOUN WITHOUT DOING THE VERB
+YOU CAN’T BE A PHOTOGRAPHER WITHOUT DOING THE PHOTOGRAPHY

 If you want to be a successful photographer you have to shoot.
 You have to practice the craft.
 You cannot call yourself the thing until you DO the thing.
 You have to shoot A LOT.
 Success often follows the path to mastery.